Fritillaria michailovskyi

 Fritillaria michailovskyi is a species of flowering plant in the lily family Liliaceae, native to mountainous areas of northeastern Turkey.
-It is a bulbous perennial growing to 10–20 cm tall, with narrow strap-shaped leaves and nodding umbels of distinctive, pendent, bell-shaped maroon flowers with yellow tips in spring.
+It has been named as Aslay, after Meral Aslay, a researcher from the team who discovered it.It is a bulbous perennial growing to 10–20 cm tall, with narrow strap-shaped leaves and nodding umbels of distinctive, pendent, bell-shaped maroon flowers with yellow tips in spring.

 In cultivation, it requires very well-drained conditions, as it does not tolerate winter wet.